 Thus Hofert writes:

-When founding, many are guided by what they see and what others are playing to them ...
-What is little known: when it comes to fees, it's always about advocacy and lobbying.
+When founding, many are guided by what they see and what others play to them ...
+What is little known is that when it comes to fees, it's always about advocacy and lobbying.
 It is therefore often played higher than the market allowed.